kristianmandrup/gpt-teamwork/Readme.md

 The agent will process tasks in phase and task order to eventually create deliverables.
 For a UI agent this may include use case diagrams, user stories, design system description and UI/UX code etc.

-To load the phases and tasks, some basic interfaces and place-holder functionality are included in `@gpt-team/phases` under the `libs/phases` folder.
+To load the phases and tasks use the tooling in `@gpt-team/phases` under the `libs/phases` folder.
+It currently includes some interfaces that can be implemented and simple implementations for loading phases and tasks from the file system.

 ### Shared Libs